zhandos717/doc/en/components/action-button.md

 ### Async mode

-If you need to load content into the modal window asynchronously, enable the `async` mode on the `ActionButton`.
+If you need to load content in the modal window asynchronously, enable the `async` mode on the `ActionButton`.

 ```php
 protected function components(): iterable